francescozanellato/PasteOnlyText/README.md

 By modifying the PasteOnlyText.cfg file (located in the same folder of the executable file), you can set up your own text snippets and configure other options to enhance your clipboard management and automation experience.

 # Works with AutoHotKey v2
-You can install AutoHotKey v.2 (https://www.autohotkey.com/) and configure a keyboard shortcut to open PasteOnlyText, using the following script in AutoHotKey (shortcut WIN+CTRL+ALT+C):
+You can install AutoHotKey v2 (https://www.autohotkey.com/) and configure a keyboard shortcut to open PasteOnlyText, using the following script in AutoHotKey (shortcut WIN+CTRL+ALT+C):

 ```
  ^#!c::
-{ ; V1toV2: Added bracket
+{
 if WinExist("PasteOnlyText")
 {
     WinActivate()